Royal Oak Briquettes Vs. Kingsford Briquettes

 Either of the briquettes you use determines the kind of grilling experience you want to have.
 As a result, what you intend to burn matters.

-- Ready to cook in 15 minutes
+- You'll be ready to cook in about 15 minutes

 As far as grilling is concerned, Royal Oak is not new to the game.
 It is the pride of a family company as far back as the 1950s.

 Using this product guarantees you an authentic and unbeatable smoke flavor, which is what kept them in the limelight till today.
 One of its beauty is its ridges that help the briquettes burn efficiently to end up with little or almost no ash.